U8NWXD/oppia-wiki/Debug-custom-Pylint-check-tests.md

 (These instructions come from the [Pylint documentation](https://pylint.pycqa.org/en/latest/how_tos/custom_checkers.html#debugging-a-checker).)
 Note that the Pylint version number (2.8.3 in this case) may vary.

-When running a single checker, two more debugging techniques may be useful: print statements and the Python debugger.
+In this case, the checker found no issues with our code in `test.py`, but your checker might flag problems with the code in `test.py`.
+In either case, you should consider whether your checker behaved as expected.
+Did the checker flag any code that isn't actually a problem?
+Did the checker miss any problematic code?
+If the checker behaved unexpectedly, you should debug further.
+You may find two other debugging strategies useful: print statements and the Python debugger.

 ### Print statements